makersacademy/rps-challenge/README.md

 Description
 -------

-This Rock, Paper, Scissor web app is built using `Sinatra`.
+This Rock, Paper, Scissor is a [Sinatra modualar application](https://www.oreilly.com/library/view/sinatra-up-and/9781449306847/ch04.html).
 It allows the user to play _Rock, Paper, Scissors_ against the computer

 - the player can be enter their name before the game
-- the player is be presented the choices (rock, paper and scissors)
+- the player is then the choices (rock, paper and scissors)
 - the player can choose one option
 - the game chooses a random option
 - a winner is declared

 Installation
 -------
 `git clone https://github.com/CazaBelle/rps-challenge`

 `bundle` to install required gems

-`rackup` This will open a local server for you to interact with the app.
-The app is run via the `config.ru` file so running `shotgun` will not demonstrate apps functionally
+`rackup` to open a local server for you to interact with the app

 User Stories
 ----
 This program currently meets the requirements of the below user stories:

 ```sh